Rapanui. Our work so far.

-We make products from sustainable materials in an ethically accredited, wind powered factory and use technology and design to show that ecology and economics can work together.
-Our company is values based.
-That makes us fundamentally different to businesses trying to
+We make products from more sustainable materials in an ethically accredited, wind powered factory and use technology and design to show that ecology and economics can work together.
+Our company's values mean we're fundamentally different to businesses trying to do their bit: Our whole company is built on it: Our mission is to make clothing more sustainable.

-At Rapanui we think we have a proven business case where environment and economy are not mutually exclusive.
+At Rapanui we think we have shown that the environment and economy can work together.

 Another consequence of a values based business is that things never stop improving.
-Recently we've reduced waste in our supply chain by 50% by developing cutting edge printing technology and then making this available to anyone at Teemill.
+Recently we've reduced waste in our supply chain by developing cutting edge printing technology and then making this available to anyone at Teemill.
 Or by developing an internet-of-things inspired API, enabling coders to build apps that connect to an entire factory.
-Note: First we halved our waste, from that we increased our profit.
+This reduced waste, reduced cost and and improved sales.
+It emphasises our view that sustainability and economics do not have to be compromises.

-The same values that inspired our first Organic Cotton collection drove our latest 100% recycled and recyclable plastic waste fabrics.
-And the same values gave us the idea to give young, long-term unemployed people on the Isle of Wight a chance.
-Three years later 80% of our workforce and all but one of our senior management team came through that programme - making us a social enterprise according to the people who dish out the awards.
+The same values that inspired our first Organic Cotton collections in our shed inspired us (once we got a bit bigger) to see what we could to do help other young, enemployed people on the Isle of Wight.
+Our apprenticeship and graduate vocational training programs have created an amazing culture at Rapanui, so we made it a priority - the majority of our full time workforce and all but one of our senior management team came through this program - making us a social enterprise according to some.

 Fundamentally Different - Everywhere you look.